ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- ISSUANCE OF THE ORDER, TO RESTRUCTURE ITS PLAN FOR ADDRESSING THE  LEAK- PRONE GAS MAINS AND SERVICE LINES ON ITS SYSTEM TO FACILITATE THE ORDER- LY  RIGHT-SIZING  OF  THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND  EMISSION  REDUCTION  MANDATES  IN  ARTICLE SEVENTY-FIVE  OF  THE  ENVIRONMENTAL  CONSERVATION LAW WHILE MAINTAINING SAFETY AND RELIABILITY OF THE GAS SYSTEM, SUBJECT TO ALL RELEVANT FEDER- AL LAWS AND  REGULATIONS.
-TO  ACCOMPLISH  THIS,  THE  COMMISSION  SHALL REQUIRE  EACH GAS CORPORATION, IN COORDINATION WITH ANY AND ALL ELECTRIC CORPORATIONS WITH OVERLAPPING SERVICE AREAS, TO PURSUE A  GEOGRAPHICALLY TARGETED  APPROACH  TO  IMPLEMENTING ALTERNATIVE SOLUTIONS THAT MINIMIZE THE REPLACEMENT OF LEAK-PRONE GAS MAINS AND SERVICE LINES WHILE  ENCOUR- AGING  NEIGHBORHOOD-SCALE  FULL  BUILDING  ELECTRIFICATION,  INCLUDING
+ ISSUANCE OF THE ORDER, TO RESTRUCTURE ITS PLAN FOR ADDRESSING THE  LEAK- PRONE GAS MAINS AND SERVICE LINES ON ITS SYSTEM TO FACILITATE THE ORDER- LY  RIGHT-SIZING  OF  THE GAS DISTRIBUTION SYSTEM TO ACHIEVE CONSISTENCY WITH THE CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER  ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, WHILE MAINTAINING SAFE- TY  AND  RELIABILITY  OF THE GAS SYSTEM, SUBJECT TO ALL RELEVANT FEDERAL LAWS AND REGULATIONS.
+TO ACCOMPLISH THIS, THE COMMISSION  SHALL  REQUIRE EACH  GAS  CORPORATION, IN COORDINATION WITH ANY AND ALL ELECTRIC CORPO- RATIONS WITH OVERLAPPING  SERVICE  AREAS,  TO  PURSUE  A  GEOGRAPHICALLY TARGETED  APPROACH  TO  IMPLEMENTING ALTERNATIVE SOLUTIONS THAT MINIMIZE THE REPLACEMENT OF LEAK-PRONE GAS MAINS AND SERVICE LINES WHILE  ENCOUR- AGING  NEIGHBORHOOD-SCALE  FULL  BUILDING  ELECTRIFICATION,  INCLUDING